eladrich/pixel2style2pixel/README.md

 - When running inference for super-resolution, please provide a single down-sampling value using `--resize_factors`.
 - Adding the flag `--couple_outputs` will save an additional image containing the input and output images side-by-side in the sub-directory
 `inference_coupled`.
 Otherwise, only the output image is saved to the sub-directory `inference_results`.
+- By default, the images will be saved at resolutiosn of 1024x1024, the original output size of StyleGAN.
+If you wish to save outputs resized to resolutions of 256x256, you can do so by adding the flag `--resize_outputs`.

 ### Multi-Modal Synthesis with Style-Mixing